mardiros/jeepito/docs/source/user/glossary.rst

       team player, to get the best communication between people.
 The vocabulary used to discribe a the business and shared by all the team is named the Ubiquitous Language.
-This is the first step of the :term:`DDD`, following design patterns like unit of work is not enough to practice :term:`DDD`.
+This is the first step of the :term:`DDD`, following design patterns like unit of work is not enough to practice DDD.

    Unit Of Work
       The unit of work is an object which is responsible to represent a transaction